LivePersonInc/developer-center/_exclude/rls_Feb_scraps_autoEscDialogType.md

 Use an Escalation interaction in a dialog when you want to escalate (transfer) a conversation to either a live agent or another bot.

 {: .important}
 Implementing a bot-to-bot transfer?
-See here for information on automatic transfers and here for information on manual transfers.
+See here for more information.

 **To add an Escalation interaction**